olmosdev/Django-Password-Generator/README.md

 # Django Password Generator

 This is a simple example of a small Web Application that is capable of generating random passwords with custom parameters.
-This was built with Python and Django.
+This was built with Python and Django Framework.
 This project is based on [Fazt](https://youtu.be/I0m92SBfDI8), a great YouTube Channel related to programming.

 *Note: Pipenv was used as virtual enviroment*